Neuro-Spectral Architectures for Causal Physics-Informed Networks: Introduction

 \subsection{Related work}

-Some other works have proposed new architectures for physics-informed networks, in general in an attempt to increase their expressiveness and/or their temporal cohesion.
+Several works have explored designs for physics-informed neural machine learning, including a large body of literature on {operator} learning \cite{choi2024spectral, zhu2023116064}.
+Multiple recent works on Physics-Informed Networks propose alternative architectures for representing {solutions}, enhancing their expressiveness, spectral representation, or temporal coherence.

-Quadratic Residual networks (\textbf{QRes}) \cite{bu2021qres} have been proposed as a class of parameter-efficient neural network architectures by incorporating a quadratic term into the weighted sum of inputs before applying the activation functions at each layer of the network.
-As a result, QRes can approximate polynomials using smaller network depths leading to more expressive representations.
+Quadratic Residual networks (\textbf{QRes}) \cite{bu2021qres} introduce a class of parameter-efficient neural networks by incorporating a quadratic term into the weighted sum of inputs before applying the activation functions at each layer of the network.
+This modification enables QRes to approximate polynomials using shallower networks, resulting in compact yet expressive models.

-First-Layer Sine (\textbf{FLS}) \cite{wong2024fls}, also referred to as sf-PINN, are architectures based on learning in sinusoidal spaces within the PINNs framework.
+First-Layer Sine (\textbf{FLS}) \cite{wong2024fls}, also referred to as sf-PINN, introduces sinusoidal encoding layers within the PINN framework.
 FLS nets utilize sinusoidal encoding layers, in an approach closely analogous to that of Fourier-feature networks, to mitigate spectral bias and enhance input gradient distribution.

-\textbf{PINNsFormer} \cite{zhao2023pinnsformer} is a transformer-based model which proposes using the the attention mechanism to model temporal dependencies among state tokens, with the goal of achieving enhanced temporal consistency.
+\textbf{PINNsFormer} \cite{zhao2023pinnsformer} adapts the transformer architecture to the PINN setting, leveraging attention mechanisms to model temporal dependencies among state tokens, with the goal of achieving enhanced temporal consistency.

 Neural Ordinary Differential Equations (\textbf{NODEs}) \cite{chen2019neural} are a class of `continuous-depth' residual networks that model inference as the integration of a continuous-time process, effectively solving an ODE whose dynamics are parameterized by a neural network.
-They are particularly powerful for modeling continuous-time processes and are used in physics-informed learning, generative modeling, and time-series forecasting \cite{bontaylor2022deepgenmodel,lipman2022,luo2021diffusion,papamakarios2021flows,vahdat2021book}.
+NODEs have proven powerful for modeling continuous-time dynamics and have been applied to physics-informed learning, generative modeling, time-series forecasting, and morphing~\cite{bontaylor2022deepgenmodel,lipman2022,luo2021diffusion,papamakarios2021flows,vahdat2021book, bizzy2025flowing}.
 However, their highly sequential numerical structure makes them equivalent to ultra-deep residual networks, which can significantly slow down training.
 As a result, their application to PDEs remains relatively underexplored~\cite{verma2024climode}.